 Indiana’s Vaccination Plan

-The Indiana vaccination plan is now open to anyone 12-years-old and above with a parent or guardian present.
+The Indiana vaccination plan is now open to anyone 5 and older, with a parent or guardian present.

 Anyone under 18-years-old is eligible for Pfizer vaccine only and should register at sites offering that vaccine.

 Call 211 or visit ourshot.in.gov to learn more about locations and vaccines available.

 - >Vaccinations are available for anyone 5 and older.
 (Children must be accompanied by an adult with an ID)

 - >Adults should bring ID like driver’s license, state ID, passport, birth certificate, Medicaid card.
 Click here for more details.

 Call 260-449-7722 and leave a message with your full name, date of birth, phone number and the date & time of the appointment you need to cancel.
 You will receive a text or e-mail confirming the cancellation.

 There are a lot of opinions and beliefs about the COVID-19 vaccine, and many of them are simply untrue.
 Here are a few simple answers to give you a clear picture of the truth:

 Will the COVID-19 vaccine make me sick with COVID-19?

 None of the authorized COVID-19 vaccines available in the United States contain live COVID-19 virus and cannot make you sick with COVID-19.
 Some people experience discomfort in the days following their immunization, which can be an indication the body’s immune system is working with the vaccine to develop antibodies.
 Some common side-effects include: Pain, redness or soreness where the shot was given; fatigue; chills and fever.